 Through a one year project (2018) we collected photographs, GPS coordinates and descriptions of 45 sites along the St Croix River (15 Sites each: cultural, natural and heritage/recreation which will be incorporated into an online map by CHRS.

 Through a one year project (2017) we participated in the celebration of Canada's 150 anniversary of confederation.

-We collect samples at sites within the St. Croix River watershed and have them tested for a number of contaminants including heavy metals, E. coli and total suspended solids.
-In 2019, we joined with Atlantic Water Network to provide data for the web-based data platform, Data Stream
+We collect surface water samples at sites within the St. Croix River watershed and monitor for parameters including: metals, nutrients, E. coli and total suspended solids.
+In 2019, we joined with Atlantic Water Network to provide and share data for the web-based data platform, Atlantic Data Stream.